ojasmaniyar5/ojasmaniyar5/README.md

 Thanks for your interest, here is a quick story of me and this profile.

-🎯 **OBJECTIVE** :
+🎯 ***OBJECTIVE*** :
-- A highly motivated and hardworking individual looking for a responsible role in a reputable organization.
+- To build a professional career by working with motivated and dedicated people in a very competitive and structured organizational environment.
+- Seeking a marketing or entry-level position where my education and experience will be fully utilized with the ability to grow with the company.
 - Creating value for my prospective employer through my dedicated and diligent efforts.
-- I am seeking a role in a company where I can contribute my ideas and be mentored towards a successful career.
+- I am seeking a role in a Company where I can contribute my ideas and be mentored towards a successful career.
+- To secure a *enthusiastic* role in a dynamic Company that offers opportunities for professional growth and advancement.

-🎗️ **SKILLS** :
+🎗️ ***SKILLS*** :
 - My technical skills include proficiency in programming languages such as HTML, CSS, PHP, PhpMyAdmin, DSA and C++.
 - I am experienced in web development frameworks by developing BooksGuide Website, Techno beez website and Portfolio and many other projects.
 - I am also knowledgeable in database management systems in MySQL, PostgerssSQL and MongoDB.
 - In addition to my technical skills, I possess Observation, Decision making, Strong Communication, Multi-tasking and teamwork skills.

-🏷️ **EXPERIENCE** :
+🏷️ ***EXPERIENCE*** :
 - I have worked as a Sales Associate T1 at Prompt Personnel Private Limited for the past 1 years.
 - During my time there, I have worked on a variety of projects, including Marketing, Staff Management and Customer Support.
 - In Programming Experience, I have worked as a web developer for 1 month Internship's on various project under Prodigy InfoTech, CodSoft Interns.
 - Currently working at CodeAlpha Interns as a web developer for 3 month Internship's on various project and also Working on BooksGuide Website as a Web Developer and DataBase Administrator.

-🏆 **INTERNSHIPS** :
+🏆 ***INTERNSHIPS*** :
 - CodeAlpha Interns(Currently Working).
 - Prodigy InfoTech.
 - CodSoft Interns.

-🔎 **PROJECTS** :
+🔎 ***PROJECTS*** :
 - BooksGuide (Website).
 - BooksGuide (Portfolio).
 - Personal Portfolio.